lakshmi25npathi/Stock-Price-Prediction-using-Facebook-Prophet/README.md

 # Stock-Price-Prediction-using-Facebook-Prophet

-Stock Price Prediction using Facebook Prophet and export to Google Spread sheets for evaluation.
-Here, we used Yahoo Finance python api to get stocks tick data for daily and minutes.
+Stock Price Prediction using Facebook Prophet and export to Google Spreadsheets for evaluation.
+Here, we used Yahoo Finance python API to get stock tick data for daily and minutes.

 References: